-It’s Day 7 in this non-consecutive 7 days of tips, and it’s the last Task Sequence Tip of the mini series… volume 1.
+It’s Day 7 and it’s the last Task Sequence Tip of the mini-series.
 As much as the ConfigMgr team has built into the product, they can’t do it all.
 We can write a million uservoice requests, but at the end of the day, a good ConfigMgr admin needs PowerShell to go beyond the basics and really be creative.
 The ConfigMgr team knows this, and they’ve empowered us to make the most out of powershell with the Run PowerShell Step.

-For awhile, we used to have to use the Run Command Line Step, call the powershell.exe and either get creative with a powershell command or call a script in a package.
-Then they gave us the Run PowerShell Script Step, which made it easier, we could put in a script name, associate a package and it would just run.
+We used to have to use the Run Command Line Step, call the powershell.exe and either get creative with a PowerShell command or call a script in a package.
+Then they gave us the Run PowerShell Script Step, which made it easier.
+We could put in a script name, associate a package, and it would just run.
 Then in 1902, they gave us the magic sauce that made the step super special.
-We can now embed a full powershell script right into the step, or easily create a TS Variable by piping the output of the script into a variable.
+We can now embed a full PowerShell script right into the step or easily create a TS Variable by piping the output of the script into a variable.

-This step is great, it is so flexible and allows you to do anything in a Task Sequence that you can imagine.
-Something I’ve done with PowerShell in that Task Sequence include:
+This step is great!
+It is so flexible and allows you to do anything in a Task Sequence that you can imagine.
+Somethings I’ve done with PowerShell in that Task Sequence include:

 - Create Variables

 - Trigger Client Actions (HWInv)

 - Launch XAML Forms or PowerShell driven Frontends

 - PreFlight Checks